Thomas Cochrane, 10th Earl of Dundonald: Napoleonic Wars

 After the Peace of Amiens, Cochrane attended the University of Edinburgh.
 Upon the resumption of war in 1803, St Vincent assigned him in October 1803 to command the sixth-rate 22-gun HMS Arab.
 Cochrane alleged that the vessel handled poorly, colliding with Royal Navy ships on two occasions (Bloodhound and Abundance).
 In his autobiography, he compared Arab to a collier.
 He wrote that his first thoughts on seeing Arab being repaired at Plymouth were that she would "sail like a haystack".
 Despite this, he intercepted and boarded the American merchant ship Chatham.
-This created an international incident, as Britain was not at war with the United States.
+This created an international incident, for Britain was not at war with the United States.
 Arab and her commander were assigned to protect Britain's important whaling fleet beyond Orkney in the North Sea.

-In 1804, Lord St Vincent stood aside for the incoming new government led by William Pitt the Younger, and The 1st Viscount Melville took office.
-In December of that year, Cochrane was appointed to command of the new 32-gun frigate HMS Pallas.
+In 1804 Lord St Vincent stood aside for the incoming new government led by William Pitt the Younger, and Henry Dundas, 1st Viscount Melville, took office.
+In December of that year Cochrane was appointed to command of the new 32-gun frigate HMS Pallas.
 He undertook a series of notable exploits over the following eighteen months one of which was a cruise in the vicinity of the Azores.
 Here Pallas captured three Spanish merchant ships and a Spanish 14-gun privateer.

-In August 1806, he took command of the 38-gun frigate HMS Imperieuse, formerly the Spanish frigate Medea.
+In August 1806 he took command of the 38-gun frigate HMS Imperieuse, formerly the Spanish frigate Medea.
 One of his midshipmen was Frederick Marryat, who later wrote fictionalised accounts of his adventures with Cochrane.